Formula Female launched the Go Girls Karting & STEM initiative in 2019 in collaboration with Motorsport Ireland, Sport Ireland and Cjj Motorsports.

-The Go Girls Karting initiative is designed to give young females an insight into the world of Motorsport, whether its competing as a driver or undertaking a career through STEM.
+The Go Girls STEM workshops was designed to give young girls an insight into the world of Motorsport, whether it's competing as a driver or undertaking a career through STEM.

 Using Motorsports as a platform to teach STEM education provides a new way of thinking for students who need something different in order to learn.